-1. Improves Migraine Symptoms
+1. Improve Migraine Symptoms

-2. Numbs the Nerves to Reduce Irritation
+2. Nerves to reduce irritation

-Cryotherapy has been used by a lot of athletes for the treatment of a variety of injuries.
-What happens is that the cold causes numbness to the irritated nerves.
-Basically, doctors insert a probe into the tissues around the painful area.
-As a result, it is possible to treat acute injuries, chronic pain, and pinched nerves.
+Cryotherapy has been used by many athletes for the treatment of various injuries.
+What happens is that the flu numbs the irritated nerves.
+Basically, the doctor inserts a probe into the tissue around the painful area.
+As a result, acute injuries, chronic pain and pinched nerves are possible.

-3. Treats Mood Disorders
+3. Treating Mood Disorders

-4. Reduces Arthritic Pain
+4. Reduce Rheumatic Pain